zish/bashrc_enhancements/README.md

 *The following arguments are optional:*
 * first  - Add the entry before all other entries in PATH.
 * remove - Remove any references to the entry from PATH.

+### See README.ssh.md file for how to use this intercept function.
 * _If no options are specified, the entry is appended to the end of PATH._

 ### Syntax examples:
 *SCENARIO:*
-* The original value of PATH is "/bin:/usr/bin:/home/zish/bar" ("/home/zish" being the HOME directory).
+* The original value of PAbring it with you to remote SSH sessions.
 ```
 addpath /usr/bin first
 * _Value of PATH becomes "/usr/bin:/bin:/home/zish/bar"._